-Whichever form of B12 is ingested, the body will convert it to methylcobalamin.
+Whichever form of B-12 is ingested, the body will convert it to methylcobalamin.
 As a side note, methylcobalamin doesn’t require conversion and goes straight to work without any unnecessary energy expenditure.
-This B12 form flows through the bloodstream and goes to work by protecting the brain, removing toxins, and converting homocysteine to methionine.
+This form of B-12 flows through the bloodstream and goes to work by protecting the brain, removing toxins, and converting homocysteine to methionine.
 In further reactions, methionine contributes a methyl-group to create adenosyl, and ultimately adenosylcobalamin.

 2. Metabolic Effects of Adenosylcobalamin